- Home

 Can you claim for the cost to see a psychiatrist?

 If you see a psychiatrist as a public patient at a community health centre or public hospital, the service is likely to be free.
-However, if you see a psychiatrist in private practice, Medicare will refund part of the fee.
+However, if you see a psychiatrist in a private practice, Medicare will refund part of the fee.

 Will you be covered in a private hospital?